-Traffic from the mirror source can be copied to a local destination (local mirroring) or encapsulated into a tunnel to a remote destination (remote mirroring).
+Traffic from the mirror source can be copied to a local destination (local mirroring) or tunnel to a remote destination (remote mirroring).

 3.2.1 Local mirroring

 In a local mirroring configuration, both the mirror source and mirror destination reside on the same SR Linux node, as shown in the following figure.